Effect of chemical disorder on the magnetic anisotropy in L$1_0$ FeNi from first principles calculations: Results and Discussion

-On including further neighbors into the local atomic environment, up to 2NN (Fig.~\ref{img:SOAP}(f)) and 3NN (Fig.~\ref{img:SOAP}(i)), the coloring of data points within individual clusters (and thus the correlation between OMA and atomic environment) seems to become more consistent.
-However, the correlation is still not perfect.
-This indicates that one certainly needs to go beyond 1NN (and perhaps even beyond 3NN) to establish a clear correlation between a specific atomic environment and the corresponding OMA of the central Fe atom.
+On including further neighbors into the local atomic environment, up to 2NN (Fig.~\ref{img:SOAP}(f)) and 3NN (Fig.~\ref{img:SOAP}(i)), the coloring of data points within individual clusters (and thus the correlation between OMA and atomic environment) seems to become more consistent~\footnote{Note that including further neighbor shells fundamentally changes the nature of the chemical environment, and thus the corresponding SOAP vectors as well as their positions in the two-dimensional map change inevitably.}.
+However, even when considering up to 3NN, the correlation between chemical environment and OMA is still not perfect.
+This indicates that one would need to go even beyond 3NN to establish a clear correlation between a specific atomic environment and the corresponding OMA of the central Fe atom.

-For configurations with $P_z = 0.5$, one can see that the correlation between the local atomic environment of the Fe atoms and their OMA becomes even weaker, even when including up to 3NN [indicated by several clusters containig both light green and dark blue triangles in Fig.~\ref{img:SOAP}(h)].
+For configurations with $P_z = 0.5$, one can see that the correlation between the local atomic environment of the Fe atoms and their OMA becomes even weaker, even when including up to 3NN [indicated by several clusters containing both light green and dark blue triangles in Fig.~\ref{img:SOAP}(h)].

 For $P_z = 0.0$ [Fig.~\ref{img:SOAP}(a), (d), and (g)], the picture is less clear, since there are only few data points with a large OMA.
 However, it seems that many clusters contain the full spectrum of available OMA values (from dark blue to light green), with no systematic improvement on including further neighbors in the atomic environment.